-Benjamin Franklin said, “in this world nothing can be said to be certain, except death and taxes”, and the same goes for tax season.
-For marketing professionals, tax season is usually the time of year when requests, and the flow of partners stopping by your office to discuss great marketing ideas, slow down.
-This time of year might drag for tax professionals, but it flies for marketing professionals.
-With only a few short months to strategically align their marketing efforts, tax season is pure gold for marketers.
-We work with marketing professionals year-round and here are 3 projects to maximize your quiet(er) time.
+Benjamin Franklin said, “in this world, nothing can be said to be certain, except death and taxes.”
+The same could be said about tax season.
+While this time of year usually signals the busiest season for tax professionals, the opposite is true for marketers.
+Tax season is usually the time of year when requests, and the flow of partners stopping by your office to discuss great marketing ideas, slow down.
+This time of year might drag for CPAs, but it flies for marketing professionals.
+With only a short window to strategically align your efforts, the next few months will be pure gold.
+Here are 3 strategic projects for marketing professionals during tax season.

-If your firm has clients, you have lists.
+If your firm has clients, your firm has lists.
 Wherever they live, be it in practice management or CRM software, now is the time to run the reports and update the information in your email software to ensure better deliverability and increase engagement.

 Managing email disengagement is critical to maintaining a positive digital reputation.
 Monitoring hard and soft bounced email addresses and unsubscribes is an important monthly step.
 Take the time to thoroughly review your analytics and compare it to your main source of client information.
 Make necessary updates and additions as new clients come to the firm and correct errors.